jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

-#Getting Started with IBM Bluemix and IBM Bluemix DevOps Services by using Node.js
+#Getting Started with Bluemix and Bluemix DevOps Services using Node.js

 Last modified: 11 February 2015